poshjosh/rate-limiter/BUCKET4J_EXAMPLES.md

 }
 ```

-### Example to create a RateLimiter based on bucket4j-ignite.
+### To create a RateLimiter based on bucket4j-ignite.

 ```xml
         <dependency>